< Terug naar resultaten

 • 2

-After breakfast we enjoy a spectacular guided walk on Mt Etna, Europe's highest active volcano.
-We hike up past several old lava flows to be rewarded with a dramatic panoramic view of the volcanic landscape (1 to 2 hours walking, approx.5 km).
-You are strongly advised to take a waterproof/windproof jacket, a warm top and to wear long trousers.
-In the afternoon we enjoy a delicious wine & cheese tasting in one of the area’s famous wine cellars.
-Overnight in Catania.
+After breakfast, we enjoy a spectacular guided walk on Mount Etna, the highest active volcano in Europe.
+We hike up, past several old lava flows, to be rewarded with a panoramic view of the volcanic landscape (one to two hours’ walking, approximately 3mi/5km).
+We strongly advise you to take a waterproof/windproof jacket, a warm top and to wear long trousers.
+We hike on hilly, steep terrain of dried lava, rocky ash and sand.
+If you’d prefer to skip the walk, you can ascend the central crater (€78, payable locally), first by cableway to the terminal, before a 4×4 ride and walk with a volcanology guide.
+In the afternoon, we enjoy a delicious wine and cheese tasting in a wine cellar.
+We stay overnight in Catania.
+Accommodation: Dimora De Mauro (or similar)

 • 3

-Morning sightseeing tour of Catania; afternoon drive to Syracuse and visit archaeological park.
+Morning sightseeing tour of Catania; afternoon drive to Syracuse and visit archaeological park

 • 4

-Free day in Syracuse.
+Free day in Syracuse

 • 5

-In the morning we leave Syracuse and head to the town of Noto (approx. 45 mins), which since 2002 has been part of the UNESCO World Heritage Site 'Late Baroque Towns of the Val di Noto'.
-The striking architecture is a result of the the major earthquake that struck Sicily in 1693.
-The old town of Noto was almost completely destroyed, and it was then reconstructed with a special design which was intended to be functional but also harmonious.
-We explore the small town on foot, wandering around the narrow streets, admiring the golden-coloured stone buildings and the fantastical facades and balconies.
-After lunch we drive to the town of Ragusa (approx. 1 hour), considered one of the most picturesque towns in Sicily and also one of the UNESCO-listed Baroque towns of south-eastern Sicily.
-Ragusa became particularly famous in recent years as one of the main filming locations for the Sicilian detective drama Inspector Montalbano.
-The town is split in two parts, and while the upper section offers some noteworthy architectural delights, it is the smaller Ragusa Ibla below that really draws visitors.
+In the morning, we leave Syracuse and head to the town of Noto (approximately 45 minutes), which has been part of a Unesco World Heritage site, Late Baroque Towns of the Val di Noto, since 2002.
+The striking architecture is a result of a major earthquake in 1693, in which the old town was almost destroyed.
+It was reconstructed with a design intended to be functional and harmonious.
+We explore the small town on foot, wandering around the narrow streets, admiring the golden stone buildings and the fantastical façades and balconies.
+After lunch, we drive to the town of Ragusa (approximately one hour), a Unesco-listed baroque town and considered one of the most picturesque in Sicily.
+Ragusa became particularly well-known in recent years as one of the main filming locations for the Sicilian detective drama Inspector Montalbano.
+The town is split into two parts, and while the upper section offers some noteworthy architectural delights, it is the smaller Ragusa Ibla below that really draws visitors.
 The historic centre is compact, making it easy to explore on foot in a few hours.
+Accommodation: Hotel Mediterraneo or Hotel Barocco (or similar)

 • 6